This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - A doctor used excessive force with forceps while delivering a baby.

-How a Cerebral Palsy Lawyer in Charleston Can Help
+How Can a Cerebral Palsy Lawyer in Charleston Help My Family?

-Before you can take legal action on your child’s behalf, you need to know what happened.
+You need to know what happened before taking legal action on your child’s behalf.
 You might suspect malpractice but be unable to prove it.
-A lawyer will first help by evaluating your case to give you answers.
+A local cerebral palsy lawyer will first help by evaluating your case to give you answers.

 The best thing a lawyer can do for your child is win your case.
-This provides you with a sense of justice, but it also gives your child the compensation necessary to get lifelong treatment.
+This provides you with a sense of justice but also gives your child the compensation necessary to get lifelong treatment.

 How to Find the Right Charleston Lawyer